rustyeddy/rustyeddy.com/content/resume/clients/radian-laser.md

   - Laser Kiosk to control laser with 7" touch panel
   - Embedded RealTime OS Firmware: for motor controls and various sensors
   - Fleet Management and Cloud Automation
-tools:
+tech:
   - C/C++, Go, Python and JavaScript
-  - DevOps with Ansible and Linux
+  - Over The Air (OTA) with Ansible and Cloud
   - Platforms: Raspberry Pi, esp32, Linux and FreeRTOS
   - Ansible for Cloud Automation
 ---

-Radian is a small startup company that sells Laser Engravers and Cutters.
-I managed four projects for Radian that included two Web applications for control and calibration of the lasers.
-I also took over develop and maintanance of the Laser Engraver firmaware and Fleet Management project.<!--more-->
+Radian is a small, fast moving startup that sells Laser Engravers and Cutters.
+I manage five software projects, including two Web Applications for the control and calibration of the Laser system.
+I am also responsible for the successful delivery and maintanance of the products Firmaware and Fleet Management system.<!--more-->

 > TODO: update the template to create lists of projects and technologies...